passbolt/passbolt_api/README.md

 ### Trying out passbolt

-You can try a demo of Passbolt at https://demo.passbolt.com.
+You can try a demo of passbolt at https://demo.passbolt.com.

 You will need to install a plugin, you can find some help here: https://www.passbolt.com/help/start/firefox